canonical/ansible-collection/README.md

-# Ansible Collection - canonical.maas
+# Ansible Collection - maas.maas

 Documentation for the collection.